 - Sexual aversion

-Treatment for sexual addiction, unlike treatment for alcohol or drug addiction does not have the goal of abstinence.
-Rather, the goal is elimination of compulsive, unhealthy sexual behavior.
-Since many individuals who have sexual addiction also have other types of addiction (alcohol, drugs), many addiction treatment centers have components in their treatment programs to simultaneously address/treat sexual addiction.
+Treatment for sexual addiction, unlike treatment for alcohol or drug addiction, does not have the goal of abstinence.
+Rather, the goal is the elimination of compulsive, unhealthy sexual behavior.
+Since many individuals with a sexual addiction also have other types of addiction (alcohol, drugs), many addiction treatment centers have components in their treatment programs to simultaneously address/treat sexual addiction.

 Workaholics are those obsessed with work, striving to work longer and harder than others, constantly bringing work home, working while on vacation, and tied to their cell phones and computers.
 Symptoms of work addiction include: